-- What is Dialogic Grammar Teaching through PACE?
-What theories support Dialogic Grammar Teaching through PACE - Why is Dialogic Grammar Teaching through PACE a critical pedagogy?
-Why is Dialogic Grammar Teaching through PACE an HLTP? - What strategies lead to effective Dialogic Grammar Teaching through PACE? - How do I co-plan and enact TLC strategies through storytelling?
-What reflections do I have on my practice of enacting I-TLC?
+- What is Dialogic Grammar Teaching through PACE and why is it important in a language classroom?
+What theories support Dialogic Grammar Teaching through PACE? - How is Dialogic Grammar Teaching through PACE a critical pedagogy?
+Why is Dialogic Grammar Teaching through PACE an HLTP? - What strategies lead to effective Dialogic Grammar Teaching through PACE? - How do I co-plan and enact Dialogic Grammar Teaching through PACE?
+What reflections do I have on my practice of enacting I Dialogic Grammar Teaching through PACE?